 Angel Road is the highest-rated place to visit in Naoshima, Kagawa right now.

-The largest category is places of interest, with 31 places to explore.
+The largest category is temples, with 41 places to explore.

 Travellers also explore Toshima, Osaka, Kyoto.